 The thing is very simple.
 When the apostle gives directions to Timothy with reference to the conduct which he should cause Christians to maintain, every Christian will understand that it is a command for himself concerning the conduct that he ought to follow.
 When he speaks to Timothy as to an authority in the Church of his conduct as such, this is certainly a command, but office and authority are not attributed where they are not possessed.
 A direction given to a person in an important office for his conduct in that office, is a command like any other, but to apply it to oneself as if it were addressed to one when one has not the office, is an application which is neither just nor modest.

 It is a denial of the distinction of ministry.
 If directions and exhortations are given to those who exercise any ministry whatsoever with reference to their ministry, are the force and authority of the directions denied, because (not having the ministry) they are not applicable to oneself? or are such exhortations commands which order all to create ministry when it is no longer possessed?
 The apostle gives directions for the use of tongues and of gifts of interpretation.
 Is his authority rejected because it is no longer applicable to them?
 Do those commands oblige you to restore what has been lost, as the Irvingites have pretended to do?
 The difference lies only in this: one may imitate elders and boast of doing so, whereas the imitation of tongues only gives occasion for ridicule.
-After all, there have been and there still are more persons carried away by the pretension to the gift of tongues, than by the reappointment of elders.
-You say, &#8220;The rules which the apostle addressed to Corinth being commands for *every church,* the rules which he addressed to Timothy are also commands for every *epoch*.&#8221; Yes, you feel the weakness of your cause.
-Why this change of &#8220;churches&#8221; into *epochs*?
+After all, there have been and there still are more persons carried away by the pretension to the gift of tongues, than by the re-appointment of elders.
+You say, "The rules which the apostle addressed to Corinth being commands for *every church*, the rules which he addressed to Timothy are also commands for every *epoch*."
+Yes, you feel the weakness of your cause.
+Why this change of "churches" into *epochs*?
 The thing is that the Epistle to Timothy was not addressed to any church.
 The rules addressed to Corinth concerning tongues are they

 {364}

 for every epoch?
 Yes, you say.
-I also say Yes, *if tongues exist.* When there are none, these rules cannot be applied, and this does not affect the authority of the word.
+I also say Yes, *if tongues exist*.
+When there are none, these rules cannot be applied, and this does not affect the authority of the word.
 The rules given to Timothy with regard to his own behaviour as delegate are applicable to every epoch if there is a Timothy.
 The rules addressed to Corinth were for every church: be it so.
-The rules addressed to Timothy were&#8212;let us say, without altering anything&#8212;for every church: you have not dared to say it.
+The rules addressed to Timothy were -- let us say, without altering anything -- for every church: you have not dared to say it.
 They were in a great measure directions given to a man invested with a special office concerning his behaviour in this office, a light for all, because he was to watch over the conduct of all and so all are referred to in the epistle.
 But it is not true that the epistle was addressed to all the churches: to affirm this would be to deny a special ministry, to destroy it in its most important parts.
 If the letter was not addressed to the churches of that time, and if they could not use it with intelligence, without acknowledging the special position of Timothy, it is the same now.
 The Church uses these epistles, but it uses them as having been addressed to a Timothy and not directly to the churches themselves.